 TRUUsT has provided trainings in transgender identity to the denomination’s credentialing bodies, assisted in the settlement of trans religious educators and ministers in UU congregations, and worked with the Unitarian Universalist Association in improving trans-related health insurance coverage and introducing gender neutral bathrooms at its annual General Assembly.
 It has also sponsored informal gatherings of trans religious professionals at UU conferences, culminating in the first-ever retreat for UU trans religious professionals in April 2016.
 The second retreat was held in April 2017.

 TRUUsT is led by a Steering Committee of trans UU religious professionals.
-We currently have an interim Steering Committee, composed of:
+We currently have an Steering Committee, composed of:

 Rev. Andre Mol